-- 4. In the utility, select the new firmware file (BLF file extension).
+- In the utility, select the new firmware file (BLF file extension).
 Firmware version information should be shown in the "information" box. - 5.
 In the communications box, select the module to update. - 6.
 Click the "Rest Module into Bootloader Mode".

 After a few seconds, the module should reboot itself and display the firmware update screen. - 7.
 In the communications box, re-select the module.
-It should now be listed as "CFA10052-USB Bootloader" or "CFA635-USB Bootloader". - Click the "Update Firmware" button.
-Note: When updating to a previous version, or to a special version of the firmware, the "forced update" checkbox may need to be selected before clicking the update button. - 8.
+It should now be listed as "CFA10052-USB Bootloader" or "CFA635-USB Bootloader". - 9.
+Click the "Update Firmware" button. - 8.
 Both the status box on the PC, and the screen on the module will show updating progress. - 9.
 When complete, the module will reset itself.